 Be aware of your partner’s other behaviors.
 One aspect of sex addiction is a preoccupation with anything sexual.
 Flirting is a way of interacting with people that makes sense if sex is always on his mind.
-Other ways in which he may show this preoccupation is by making sexual jokes, constantly eyeing other people or talking too much about sex and appearance.
+Other ways in which he may show this preoccupation are by making sexual jokes, constantly eyeing other people, or talking too much about sex and appearance.

 Talk With Your Partner – Professional Help May Be Required